-- Being an ‘employer of choice’ – means having the right HR framework for your business.
+This means having the right HR framework for your business.
 What is your business strategy and how will having a team fulfil that and in what way achieve it?
 If you don’t know, then you will accrue a lot of cost from adding to your headcount without aligning the reasons for doing so to your business goals.
-If the people strategy does not support the business growth and vice versa, there will come a point when its not sustainable resulting in cost cutting.
+If the people strategy does not support the business growth and vice versa, there will come a point when it’s not sustainable, resulting in cost-cutting.

-- Compliance versus Creativity – not much of a contest!
-However, make sure that your HR strategy has the necessary compliance included from how you recruit people into your business, manage them to how they leave the business.
+Not much of a contest!
+However, make sure that your HR strategy has the necessary compliance.
+This includes how you recruit people into your business and manage them to how they leave the business.
 Employee retention is a continuous challenge and not necessarily one that businesses can deal with most of the time.
 However, if someone has come into your business, worked hard and contributed and then decided to move on – it may be disruptive initially but let them go positively.
 This means that they will typically continue to be an advocate of your business and could possibly return again one day.

-- Retention of good staff – is essential in these interesting times!
+This is essential in these interesting times!
 Replacing staff and/or getting recruitment wrong is expensive.
 Once you have ‘good people’, the hard work is far from over.
-The next challenge is keeping those ‘good people’ and typically offering a career path or opportunities to enable them to develop further.
+The next challenge is keeping those ‘good people’.
+Typically, this includes offering a career path or opportunities to enable them to develop further.
 Understand the dynamics of having engaged team members and constantly look to replicate it.
 Be prepared to manage a diverse workforce on many levels – multiple generations, different cultures and nationalities and multiple personalities.
 Get this right and it is so rewarding for all concerned.

-Got any questions?
+Enjoyed this post on the HR questions that people driven digital agencies need answering?
+Got any more questions?
 Inspired to see how HR can help your digital business?
 Get in touch with Martine.